From Spiritual Bypassing to Embodied Spirituality

 The Body Is Already Telling the Truth

-The swallowed truth lives in the jaw and the throat.
+The swallowed truth lives in the jaw and throat.
 The grief that never had room sits in the chest.
 The instincts that were overridden settle in the belly.
 The body holds what the mask was trying to conceal, not as punishment, but as memory.

 It tracks authenticity in real time.
 When something is true for you, there’s a quality of openness in it, an expansion, a sense of connection.
 When something isn’t, you can feel the pull inward, the contraction, the body’s quiet refusal to agree.